Planning for retirement is important but often completely ignored. It always one of those tasks to do tomorrow!

 4. Assess Your Investment Risk Tolerance

 Carefully consider the amount of risk you are able to tolerate.
 The amount of risk that you can tolerate in exchange for a higher possible return is your risk tolerance.

 Generally the the older you get the lower your risk tolerance as you do not have the benefit of time to recover from losses.
-Thus, you risk tolerance will be higher if you begin your retirement planning really early.
-So you should begin planning for your retirement as early as possible.
+Thus, you risk tolerance can be higher if you begin your retirement planning really early.
+So ideally you should begin planning for your retirement as early as possible.

 You should aim to save at least 10% of your current income; you should also try to save on every day expenses so that you can put in more towards your retirement nest egg.
-Or set up a small side line business that will boost your retirement income.

 Retirement Planner: Start yours today, it's the first step to a successful retirement.